csci5117s23/project-2-the-five-guys/README.md

 * Map integration, adding custom icons and geolocation button
 * Codehooks custom routes, codehooks issues overall
+* Integration with national parks api to gather much of site data

 Which (if any) device integration(s) does your app support?